 Oxidative stress and inflammation are key contributing factors to neurodegenerative diseases.

-Due to its antioxidant and anti-inflammatory properties, ginseng show promise for preventing and treating neurological diseases, including Parkinson’s, Alzheimer’s, Huntington’s, brain ischemia, and stroke.
-(12)
+Due to its antioxidant and anti-inflammatory properties, ginseng shows promise for preventing and treating many of the most severe neurological diseases, including Parkinson’s, Alzheimer’s, and Huntington’s diseases, brain ischemia, and stroke.

 3. Ginseng Increases Blood Flow to the Brain

-Ginseng increases circulation, sending more blood to all your organs.
+Ginseng increases circulation, sending more blood to all our organs.

 This is why it’s often taken for erectile dysfunction.

-A steady flow of blood delivers oxygen, glucose, vitamins, amino acids, minerals, and other nutrients that your brain needs to survive and thrive.
+A steady flow of blood delivers oxygen, glucose, vitamins, amino acids, minerals, and other essential nutrients to the brain.

-Cerebral blood flow also carries away things your brain doesn’t need such as carbon dioxide, toxins, and metabolic waste products.
+Cerebral blood flow also clears away harmful substances such as carbon dioxide, toxins, and metabolic waste products.

 4. Ginseng Increases Important Brain Chemicals

-Ginseng increases important neurotransmitters including dopamine, serotonin, GABA, and norepinephrine.
-(16, 17, 18, 19)
+Ginseng increases levels of the most important neurotransmitters, including dopamine, serotonin, GABA, and norepinephrine.

-In substance abusers and Parkinson’s patients, it helps keep the brain cells that create dopamine from dying.
-(20)
+When taken by Parkinson’s patients, ginseng helps keep the brain cells that create dopamine from dying.

-Ginseng increases brain-derived neurotrophic factor (BDNF), a protein known mostly for its ability to encourage the growth of new brain cells.
-(21)
+Ginseng raises the level of brain-derived neurotrophic factor (BDNF), a protein that stimulates the growth of new brain cells.

-It increases brain plasticity, suppresses brain inflammation, acts as a natural antidepressant, offsets the negative effects of stress on the brain, and guards against neurodegenerative diseases.
-(22, 23, 24, 25, 26)
+BDNF increases brain plasticity, suppresses brain inflammation, acts as a natural antidepressant, offsets the negative effects of stress on the brain, and guards against neurodegenerative diseases.

 5. Ginseng Increases Resilience to Stress

-Ginseng belongs to a group of supplements known as adaptogens.
+Ginseng belongs to a category of supplements known as adaptogens.

-Adaptogens are herbal remedies that make you more resilient to mental, physical, and environmental stress.
+Adaptogens are herbal remedies that increase resilience to mental, physical, and environmental stress.

-Adaptogens can simultaneously reduce stress and increase energy without being over-stimulating.
-(27)
+Adaptogens can simultaneously reduce stress and increase energy without being overstimulating.

 6. Ginseng Boosts Mood and Mental Well-Being

-Ginseng is a main ingredient in the traditional Chinese herbal formula Kai-Xin-San.
+Ginseng is a main ingredient in the traditional Chinese herbal remedy Kai-Xin-San.

 7. Ginseng Can Ease Addiction Withdrawal